Cleaning Patio Tiles & Slabs: Ultimate Troubleshooting Guide for Moss, Algae & Stains

 Step 2

-Assess the type and severity of the problem.
-Is it light algae, thick moss, or specific stains like rust or oil?
-Each requires a different approach.
+Assess the type and severity of the problem – distinguish between light algae, thick moss, black mold, or specific stains like oil or rust.

 3